yongler/tp/docs/UserGuide.md

 Sorting parameters:
 - `name` : Sort by name of the company in alphabetical order starting with A in ascending order.
 - `interview` : Sort by interview date of applications starting with the latest earliest date.
-- `priority` : Sort by priority in the following ascending order - <NO_TAG>, LOW, MEDIUM, HIGH.
+- `priority` : Sort by priority in the following ascending order - (NO_TAG), LOW, MEDIUM, HIGH.
-- `status` : Sort by status in the following ascending order - <NO_TAG>, ACCEPTED, REJECTED, INTERVIEWED, APPLIED and NOT_APPLIED.
+- `status` : Sort by status in the following ascending order - ACCEPTED, REJECTED, INTERVIEWED, APPLIED and NOT_APPLIED, (NO_TAG).

-* If optional fields (i.e. interview date and time, priority, status) do not exist in that certain application, that application will be considered at the bottom of the sorting order.
-If there is more than one application have similar fields, the company `name` of the application will be used as tiebreak to sort alphabetically (i.e. Application 1 with company name `AAA` and `HIGH` priority and Application 2 with company name `BBB` and `HIGH` priority are sorted by priority in ascending order — Application 1 will be ranked higher than Application 2).
+* If there is more than one application have similar fields, the company `name` of the application will be used as tiebreak to sort alphabetically (i.e. Application 1 with company name `AAA` and `HIGH` priority and Application 2 with company name `BBB` and `HIGH` priority are sorted by priority in ascending order — Application 1 will be ranked higher than Application 2).

 Order by:
 - `asc` : Order by ascending.